Value Investor

 • "Best Only" filter results (shows only A+B grade patterns)

-• Backtest Stats tab (win rates, expectancy, profit factor)
+• Strategy Performance Timeline tab (win rates, expectancy, profit factor)

 • Regime-conditional performance (how patterns perform in BULL vs BEAR markets)